-Due: In class at Module 3, on Wednesday 8 June 2011
+Due: In class at Module 3, on Thursday 14 June 2012 Weight: 30%

-Length: 2,000 words Weight: 30%
+Length: 2,000 words

 Select a leader who has had a major impact (either positive or negative) upon a private, public or non-profit sector organisation of your choice.
 You task is to conduct secondary (or desk) research - not primary research (e.g. interviews), so you will need to choose a leader where secondary material is available.
 You should analyse the rationale for the change, what the leader did to effect it and the reasons behind its success or failure.
 Explain why you selected the leader and what you think are the key lessons to be gleaned from this account about what should and/or should not be done when leading change.
-In addition to producing a written report, you will be invited to discuss your findings during a reflection session at the final module, however it is only the written report that will be assessed.